atn832/mock_exceptions/README.md

 ## Usage

-1. In your Fake method implementation, add `maybeThrowException` at the beginning:
+1. In your Fake method implementation, add `maybeThrowException` at the beginning.
 1. In your unit test, set up an expectation, then verify your expectations as usual.

 ### Before